edgeless-project/nextless/documentation/building_applications.md

 ```

 Map the output to all of the instances of the destinations.
-Each message will only be sent to a single instance.
+Each message will only be sent to a single instance of the destinations.

 ### Multicast